QuadSpinner/Gaea2Docs-Reference/terrain/primitive/island.md

 Once the general shape is ready, you can then use smaller brush sizes in both add and subtract modes to refine the coastlines.

-{.tip}
+{% hint style="info" %}
-> When refining the shape, keep your eye on the underlying generated shape instead of on your drawing.
+When refining the shape, keep your eye on the underlying generated shape instead of on your drawing.
 This will help you follow what changes.
+{% endhint %}

 # Properties